FINCONS-IBD/MQTT-SeDEM/README.md

 -   _CONSUMER.CPABE_PRIV_KEY_  - the location of cpabe private key

 #### Logging configuration
 In the external resource folder of the library (see the "Initial Configuration" introduction section) is present a logging configuration file named _log4j.properties_.
-It is possible edit this configuration file to change the file size and location and dimension, as well as logging level of the logger.
-Following an example of the config logging file:
+It is possible to edit this configuration file to change the file size and location and dimension, as well as logging level of the logger.
+Here follows an example of the config logging file:

     # Root logger option
     log4j.rootLogger=INFO, stdout, file